 The FabFilter Pro-Q is one of the most powerful software equalizers available today.
 It offers a high degree of control and precision by combining an abundance of features with an easy to use interface that renders even the most challenging of equalization tasks simple and straightforward.
 Here, we explore some of the features of the FabFilter Pro-Q to see how it can strengthen the quality of your mixes and enhance your workflow.
-You can also dive in to some projects featuring this plugin on Splice below and sign up for a free account.

 The Spectrum Window:

 First, the SPECTRUM window of the FabFilter Pro-Q is a dual-axis graph that gives context to the representation of all harmonic content present in the audio signal and allows you to make educated mix decisions with a great deal of accuracy.
 The horizontal axis represents the entire frequency spectrum and ranges from 0Hz to 20kHz.
 The vertical axis represents amplitude in decibels and ranges from -30dB to +30dB.
 The DISPLAY RANGE menu at the upper right hand corner allows you to control the resolution of the vertical axis so as to zoom in on the region you’re working on and fine-tune the augmentation or diminution of specific frequencies.

 The Help Menu:

 Located above the DISPLAY RANGE menu is the HELP menu, which offers a quick and easy reference guide for all of the features and functions of the FabFilter Pro-Q. You’re also presented with the option of activating interactive tool tips; by simply hovering over any section of the interface, you’re presented with contextualized tips that give you valuable information about the operation and functions of the selected parameter.